americocunhajr/EPIDEMIC/paper/paper.md

-The EPIDEMIC code is a suite of basic software for epidemiology that is suitable for analyzing indicators of an epidemic evolution as well as to construct basic compartment models for qualitative and quantitative analysis.
+The EPIDEMIC code is a suite of basic software for epidemiology that is suitable for analyzing indicators of an epidemic evolution as well as to construct basic compartmental models for qualitative and quantitative analysis.
 It is developed in an easy to use style, with with very lean and well-documented codes.
 The package also includes an instructional tutorial that gives the end user information about the type of analysis